Ravitej12321/Data-Analyser-Agent/README.md

 ![Streamlit UI](Screenshots/User_input.png)

 ## Example Queries:
-"Can you tell me how many rows are there  in the dataset" "Can you draw a graph for people lived vs died from my dataset in the directory and save it as Output.png" "" Perform complete data analysis and give me the useful insights \
+1. "Can you tell me how many rows are there  in the dataset"
+2. "Can you draw a graph for people lived vs died from my dataset in the directory and save it as Output.png"
-    and store all the graphs analysis output_images_with timestamp in analysis folder""
+3. "Perform complete data analysis and give me the useful insights and store all the graphs analysis output_images_with timestamp in analysis folder"

 ---